OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Reverberation Mapping Results

 \subsection{Lag measurements}

 In total, the \ozdes reverberation mapping program has produced $62$ high quality AGN lags, consisting of $8$ \hbeta lags \citep{OzDES-Malik_2023}, $25$ \mgii lags \citep{OzDES-Yu_2021, OzDES-Yu_2023} and $29$ \civ lags \citep{OzDES-Penton_2025}.
-For each of these sources, we calculate the mass using equation~\ref{eq:RM_mass} and accretion rate using equation~\ref{eq: accretion}, where the $5100 \angstrom$ monochromatic luminosity uses bolometric corrections of \citet{Runnoe_2012} (Table 2 in their paper) and we use the virial factor of $\braket{f} = 4.31\pm 1.05$ from \citet{Grier_2013b}.
+For each of these sources, we calculate the mass using equation~\ref{eq:RM_mass} and accretion rate using equation~\ref{eq: accretion}, where the $5100 \angstrom$ monochromatic luminosity uses bolometric corrections of \citet{Runnoe_2012} (Table 2 in their paper) and we use the virial factor of $\log_{10}(f) = 0.62 \pm 0.07$ from \citet{SDSS-Shen_2023}, as well as their $0.31$ dex inherent scatter.
 Rest-frame lags range from $16^{+2.7}_{-2.7} \; \dayu$\footnote{$\dayu$ being days, here and elsewhere in the paper.} to $335^{+2.5}_{-16.0} \; \dayu$, sitting within the range of lags recovered by other works.
-We find that the distribution of lags over redshift is reasonably consistent with existing reverberation mapping results from the literature (Fig.~\ref{fig:All_population_plots}, upper left).
+We find that the distribution of lags over redshift is reasonably consistent with existing reverberation mapping results (Figure~\ref{fig:All_population_plots}, upper left).
 We note that the distribution of lags changes abruptly as one moves between lines, most notably between the \mgii and \civ lines, indicating different lags, and thus radii, for different ions.
 This is quantified in Section~\ref{sec: res-bolom}.
 These RM results, as well as the redshifts and luminosities for the relevant sources, are listed in Table~\ref{tab:Results_All_Hbeta} for our \hbeta sources, Table~\ref{tab:Results_All_MgII} for \mgii sources, and Table~\ref{tab:Results_All_CIV} for \civ sources.